 Variables saved in the Actor Namespace are just that: locally-stored variables.
 They do not automatically establish communication channels any more than other locally-stored variables do.

 In order to automatically parse and establish communication channels, relevant Actor properties must be copied into Airkit's actor_internal database.
-This is what allows Airkit to send outgoing messages through the correct channels as well as automatically associate incoming messages with the relevant Journey.
+This is what allows Airkit to send outgoing messages through the correct channels as well as automatically associate incoming messages with the relevant Session.
 Note that it is not possible to directly access data in actor_internal from the Airkit platform.

 Copying Actor properties into actor_internal is called Initializing an Actor, and it is done via the Initialize Actor Action.